epam/edp-install/documentation/openshift_install_edp.md

 3. Cluster nodes and pods should have access to the cluster via external URLs.
 For instance, you should add in AWS your VPC NAT gateway elastic IP to your cluster external load balancers security group);
 4. Keycloak instance is installed.
 To get accurate information on how to install Keycloak, please refer to the [Keycloak Installation on OpenShift](openshift_install_keycloak.md) instruction;
 5. The "openshift" realm is created in Keycloak;
-6. The "keycloak" secret with administrative access username and password exists in the namespace where Keycloak in installed;
-7. The installation machine with [oc](https://docs.okd.io/latest/cli_reference/get_started_cli.html#installing-the-cli) is installed with the cluster-admin access to the OpenShift cluster;
+6. The installation machine with [oc](https://docs.okd.io/latest/cli_reference/get_started_cli.html#installing-the-cli) is installed with the cluster-admin access to the OpenShift cluster;
-8. Helm 3.1 is installed on the installation machine with the help of the [Installing Helm](https://v3.helm.sh/docs/intro/install/) instruction.
+7. Helm 3.1 is installed on the installation machine with the help of the [Installing Helm](https://v3.helm.sh/docs/intro/install/) instruction.

+## EDP Project
+Choose an EDP tenant name, e.g. "demo", and create the <edp-project> project with this name.
+Before starting EDP deployment, make sure to have the <edp-project> EDP project created in OpenShift.

 ## Install EDP
-* Choose an EDP tenant name, e.g. "demo", and create the <edp-project> project with any name (e.g. "demo").
-Before starting EDP deployment, EDP project <edp-project> in OpenShift should be created.
+To store EDP data, use any existing Postgres database or create one during the installation.
+In addition, create two secrets in the <edp-project> project: one with administrative credentials and one with credentials for the EDP tenant (database schema).

-* Create secret for EDP admin database user:
+* Create secret for administrative access to database:
 ```
 oc -n <edp-project> create secret generic super-admin-db --from-literal=username=<super_admin_db_username> --from-literal=password=<super_admin_db_password>
 ```